Unprecedented gusts expected to fan wildfires in New Mexico

 Lab officials said Friday that radiological and other potentially hazardous materials are stored in containers engineered and tested to withstand extreme environments, including heat from fire.

 Montoya Bryan reported from Albuquerque, New Mexico.
-Associated Press writer Felicia Fonseca in Flagstaff, Arizona, contributed to this report.
+Associated Press writers Felicia Fonseca in Flagstaff, Arizona, and Paul Davenport in Phoenix contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.